rutu-waghela/rutu-waghela/README.md

 ---
 ## Education
-- Master's in Information Systems at Syracuse University, Syracuse, NY (Maay 2024)
+- Master's in Information Systems at Syracuse University, Syracuse, NY (May 2024)
 - Bachelor's in Electornics and Telecommunications at Mumbai University, Mumbai (May 2021)

 ## 🌟 Skills